JifeiWang-WHU/Buildingdetection/README.md

-# Satellite-Segmentation
+# Satellite-Building-Detection

-This is a satellite remote sensing segmentation project wirtten by Keras based on SegNet and U-Net.
+ Demo for final thesis:A satellite remote sensing building detection using Keras based on SegNet and U-Net.

 ## main ideas
 1. segmented by SegNet